 Our eventual goal is to translate the design and governance guidelines to a policy.

 Why is it important?
 Smart device users lack understanding of data privacy (Marwick & Boyd, 2014) and control over how their personal data is shared and processed (Broenink et al., 2010).
 Our proposed research will (a) enable and empower the users of smart devices to make informed choices about how much and who they share their data with and therefore have control over their personal data. (b) So the users can enjoy the tailored services of smart devices, to improve convenience and not worry about their data privacy.

 We will do this through co-creation of design and governance guidelines.
-A technical standpoint of our starting position is to assume a solution that brings data processing and storage closer to where it is generated, such as the Databox (McAuley et al., 2016).
-The guidelines for the solution will cover the user interface and interactions, so users can model their privacy settings and preferences without difficulty, it will also cover areas such as user authentication and security.
+A technical standpoint of our starting position is to assume a solution that brings data processing and storage closer to where it is generated, akin to Databox (McAuley et al., 2016).
+The guidelines for the solution will cover the architecture, user interface and interactions, so users can model their privacy settings and preferences without difficulty.
+It will also cover cybersecurity areas such as user authentication and data security.

 This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (UKRI Grant No. EP/S023305/1).